GPU-Accelerated Algorithms for Process Mapping: GPU-Accelerated Process Mapping

-The most important part of our fine grained edge-contraction is the \textsc{InsertOrLookup} function in Line 10.
-To handle concurrent insertions without locks we utilize atomic compare-and-swap (CAS) operations.
-A CAS operation compares the value at $H_v[j]$ with \textsc{Null} and only if so swaps $M(v)$ in its place.
-Regardless if the check succeeded the previous value is returned.
-This means, if a thread executes a CAS operation on $H_v[j]$ and \textsc{Null} or $M(v)$ is returned, a slot for $M(v)$ was found.
-The weight $w$ will be atomically added to $H_w[j]$.
-Otherwise the thread will continue to cycle through the interval~$\mathcal{I}$.
-Since we overestimated the neighborhood size of $M(u)$ at least one open slot will be available.
-To reduce atomic contention on $H_v[j]$, each thread determines $j \in \mathcal{I}$ by hashing $M(v)$ and then cycling through the range if necessary.
+A thread now inserts its edge by executing a CAS operation on memory address $H_v[j]$ with the expected value of \textsc{Null} and the desired value $M(v)$.
+If $M(v)$ is returned, then the edge was already written in $H_v[j]$ and the weight $w$ is atomically added to $H_w[j]$.
+If \textsc{Null} is returned, then this thread just wrote $M(v)$ into $H_v[j]$ and $w$ is also atomically added to $H_w[j]$.
+If neither is returned, then $H_v[j]$ already holds a different edge.
+The thread will continue cycling through the interval~$\mathcal{I}$ until a valid position has been found.
+Since the neighborhood size of $M(u)$ was overestimated, at least one open slot will be available and the thread is able to place its edge.
+To reduce atomic contention on $H_v[j]$, each thread determines $j \in \mathcal{I}$ by hashing $M(v)$ and then cycling through the interval if necessary.

-\textbf{Initial Partitioning.} Initial partitioning is performed once the last coarsened graph has fewer than $128k$ vertices.
-Choosing a smaller threshold often resulted in an imbalanced initial partitions from which the algorithm failed to recover.
-We apply the hierarchical multisection approach explained in Section~\ref{subsec:hierarchical-multisection} to acquire an initial mapping, but execute it entirely on the CPU\@.
+\textbf{Initial Partitioning.} Initial partitioning is performed once the last coarsened graph has fewer than $8k$ vertices.
+We apply the hierarchical multisection~\cite{Kirchbach20, Schulz25} approach, explained in Section~\ref{subsec:hierarchical-multisection}, to acquire an initial mapping, but execute it entirely on the CPU\@.
 At this stage, the graph is sufficiently small that GPU execution offers no runtime advantage.
-Moreover, even the GPU-based partitioner \algo{Jet}~\cite{Gilbert24} would internally quickly fall back to the CPU-based partitioner \algo{Metis}~\cite{Karypis98} when presented with such small graphs.
-To execute hierarchical multisection, we utilize the CPU-based partitioner \algo{KaFFPa}~\cite{Sanders11} in its \algo{Fast} configuration.
-Although the \algo{Strong} configuration yields higher-quality mappings, its significantly increased runtime would dominate the total execution time, rendering the overall algorithm non-competitive.
+Moreover, even a GPU-based graph partitioner like \algo{Jet} would internally quickly fall back to a CPU-based partitioner when presented with such small graphs.
+Also currently no GPU-based initial partitioning algorithms exist for HPMP or GP\@.
+To execute hierarchical multisection, we utilize a simple $k$-way graph partitioner.